 (1) Useful Life of Depreciable Assets.
 The depreciable life of an asset is its expected useful life to the facility; not necessarily the inherent useful or physical life.
 The useful life is determined in light of the facilities experience and the general nature of the asset and other pertinent data.
 Some factors for consideration are: (1) normal wear and tear, (2) obsolescence due to normal economic and technological advances, (3) climatic and other local conditions, and (4) facility's policy for repairs and replacement.
-In projecting a useful life, facilities are to follow the useful life guidelines published by the American Hospital Association (See Schedule at end of Chapter).
+In projecting a useful life, facilities are to follow the useful life guidelines published by the American Hospital Association.
 The agency may allow lives different from these guidelines, if the provider requests consideration in writing.
+Requests must be addressed to the Director of Provider Audit, Medicaid Agency.
 However, the deviation must be based on convincing reasons supported by adequate documentation, generally describing the realization of some unexpected event.
 Factors such as an expected earlier sale, retirement or demolition of an asset may not enter into a determination of the expected useful life of an asset.

 (m) Acquisitions.
-If a depreciable asset has at the time of its acquisition an estimated useful life of at least two (2) years and a historical cost of at least \$300, or, if it is acquired in quantity and the cost of the quantity is at least \$500, its cost must be capitalized, and written off ratably over the estimated useful life of the asset.
-If a depreciable asset has a historical cost of less than \$300 or, if it is acquired in quantity and the cost of less than \$300 or, if it is acquired in quantity and the cost of the quantity is less than \$500 or if the asset has a useful life less than two (2) years, its cost is allowable in the year it is acquired.
+If a depreciable asset has at the time of its acquisition an estimated useful life of at least two years and a historical cost of at least \$300, or, if it is acquired in quantity and the cost of the quantity is at least \$500, its cost must be capitalized, and written off ratably over the estimated useful life of the asset.
+If a depreciable asset has a historical cost of less than \$300 or, if it is acquired in quantity and the cost of the sest has a useful life less than two years, its cost is allowable in the year it is acquired.
 The facility may, if it desires, establish a capitalization policy with lower minimum criteria, but under no circumstances may the above criteria be exceeded.

 (n) Determining Depreciation in Year of Acquisition and Disposal.
-The amount of depreciation recorded during the year of acquisition and year of disposal varies among centers.
+The amount of depreciation recorded during the year of acquisition and year of disposal varies among clinics.
 The following methods are acceptable for computing first and last year depreciation amounts.
 Any other method for computing first and last year depreciation must be approved by the Medicaid Agency.
 Whatever method is adopted, it must be applied to all assets subsequently acquired.